oslabs-beta/K8Mate/README.md

 **IMPORTANT -- Requirements to Use K8 Mate**

-✅ Active Kubernetes cluster deployed on AWS
+✅ Active Kubernetes cluster spun up
 ✅ Kubectl configured on local machine
 ✅ Prometheus installed on your K8 cluster
 ✅ Grafana installed on your K8 cluster